adarshx01/Rewards-Point-Automator/README.md

 2. **Set Preferences:**

    - **Delay**: Enter the delay time in seconds between each search.
+(Recommended : Keep the delay more than a minute.)
    - **Number of Searches**: Enter the total number of searches you want to perform.
+(Recommended : Keep the Searches according to your Level as in Microsoft REWARDS.)

 3. **Start Searches:**